iampuma/drop/README.md

 4. Go to drop.local
 5. Login with user *admin* and password *admin*

+### Work on an existing Drupal project
+1. Download/clone this repository
+2. Copy your project source code in www/htdocs
+3. Copy your database file (extension .sql or .sql.gz) in www/init/backup.
+4. Type **restore=mydatabasefile.sql.gz vagrant up** or **restore=latest vagrant up**.

 ### Drupal profiles and custom website installs.
 Site scripts can be executed by using the custom Vagrant environment variable 'site'.
 The current site scripts found in the scripts folder are currently setup scripts for a new Drupal 7 website.
 You can however create your own.
 Please use the format 'mycustomsite.sh' as script name in the scripts folder.
 And you will be able to run **site=mycustomsite vagrant up**.